 Interstate 89 SOUTH, MILE MARKER 58.71, MIDDLESEX, VERMONT USA – 1:12:35.8 AM

-Now, witness the scarred man there, naked and sweat-stained in cold Vermont spring night, curled like split prawn on his heaving side, dark streaks stripe vertically down his back; his hair is short and greasy and the color of dust.
+Now, witness the scarred man there, naked and sweat-stained in cold Vermont spring night, curled like a split prawn on his heaving side, dark streaks stripe vertically down his back; his hair is short and greasy and the color of dust.
 The scarred man doesn’t move, except to huff air into his lungs over and over again, one of the oldest human sounds, that of breath on stone.
 For a long time, there is nothing but this.
 The scarred man does not move, other than to breathe.
 He may moan once, very softly.
 The night birds have discovered him now and cluster in splintered, driftwood branches, cocked heads eyeing the scarred man closely – and with malicious interest – as he remains on his side and doesn’t move.
 Breathing dust in and out.

 Hours later, shortly before dawn, the scarred man silently pushes himself erect; haltingly slowly at first but calmly and with growing strength and focus.
 The sun rises along with him and neatly slices the dark highway into bloody red gashes, severe and beautiful.
 The scarred man stands with his head down for a moment, then shrugs, looks up and heads toward the sun.